Looking for the Best Bohol Tourist Spots?!

 Tarsiers are a rare and endangered creature, as well as an iconic symbol of Bohol.
 They are considered as one of the smallest primates in the world and you practically won’t see them anywhere else in the country.

-Tarsiers are a nocturnal animal, so expect to see them sleeping during the day.
+Tarsiers are nocturnal animals, so expect to see them sleeping during the day.
 However, you might get lucky enough and be able to experience them opening their eyes.

 Full Blog Post → Tarsier Conservation Area